Ryan Flynn (footballer): St Mirren

 On 15 January 2018, Flynn joined St Mirren on a two-and-a-half-year deal and helped the club secure the Scottish Championship title and promotion in May 2018.
 Season 2018-19 saw St Mirren, with Flynn as a key player, stay in the Premier League thanks to a memorable end of season run and win over Dundee United in the Premiership Play off.

 Flynn suffered cruciate ligament damage on 5 February 2020 in a match against Hamilton Academicals, which effectively ended his season.

 Flynn signed a new one-year contract in June 2020, after becoming an integral part of the Saints squad and a firm fans favourite.
 Flynn's contract was extended for a further year in 2021 after a successful return to full fitness in November 2020.
 In November 2021, Flynn played his 100th game for St Mirren and was praised by Manager Jim Goodwin for being a real model professional who could play in a number of positions and always perform.

+Following Goodwin's departure, Flynn has become a key part of Stephen Robinson's squad.
+The pair worked together at Oldham and has led to Flynn taking the first steps towards coaching while playing his part for a St Mirren side which secured a top 6 place in 2022–23.
+Flynn's versatility and experience remained a key component in the St Mirren squad.

+Arbroath

+On 30 August 2024, Flynn signed with Arbroath in the third-tier Scottish League One.